 Many states in the USA also give legal permission to altruistic surrogacy only.
 Australia, Canada, and New Zealand are also allowed altruistic surrogacy.
 But religious authorities from most of the Middle Eastern countries do not allow surrogacy at all.

 Bulgaria termed surrogate as “substitute mother” after they sanctioned the process as legal.
-However, earlier it was illegal in Bulgaria but there were many cases of illegal surrogacy came to surface.
+However, earlier it was illegal in Bulgaria but there were many cases of illegal surrogacy that came to the surface.